-The local committee at St. George’s German Lutheran Church, London, are well known for hosting engaging Talks.
-Often based around the history of the church, yopics have covered stories about the East End of London, local social and religious history, the arts and architecture.
-The Talks are always very well attended and very well recieved.
+The local committee at St. George’s German Lutheran Church, London, are well known for hosting engaging talks.
+Often based around the history of the church, topics have covered stories about the East End of London, local social and religious history, the arts and architecture.
+The Talks are always very well attended and very well received.

-The power of digital engagement is proof at St. George’s.
-It has meant that the local committee have been able to continue to engage with the public and grow their audiance, and in turn, the public have contributed to the care of the building by buying tickets to attend.
+St. George’s proves the power of digital engagement.
+The local committee have been able to continue to engage with the public and grow their audience and in turn the public have contributed to the care of the building through ticket purchases.
 I would call this a Win, Win, Win.

 If you would like to attend one of the St. George’s talks you will find all the information below and you can click each title to take you to the booking page.
 Tickets are £5 each.